Exemption for gift taxes

-Anyone in the Netherlands, can give someone a gift of € 100,000 free of tax.
+Anyone in the Netherlands, can give someone a gift of € 100,000 free of tax (this amount has been indexed annually since the existence of the scheme.).
 One of the conditions for this tax-free gift is that the receiver uses the money for the receiver’s own house; to buy one, to renovate one, or to pay off a portion of the mortgage of a house.

 It goes without saying that €100,000 is not a fixed amount; the gift may be a smaller amount.
 There need be no family relationship between the giver and the receiver.
 The exemption may only be used once between the same giver and the same receiver.